-See, see, our honour'd hostess!
-The love that follows us sometime is our trouble, Which still we thank as love.
-Herein I teach you How you shall bid God 'ild us for your pains, And thank us for your trouble.
+The love that follows us sometime is our trouble, DUNCAN.
+See, see, our honor'd hostess!
+Which still we thank as love.
+Herein I teach you How you shall bid God 'ield us for your pains, And thank us for your trouble.

+LADY MACBETH.
 All our service

-In every point twice done and then done double
+In every point twice done, and then done double,

 Were poor and single business to contend

-Against those honours deep and broad wherewith
+Against those honors deep and broad wherewith

-Your majesty loads our house: for those of old,
+Your Majesty loads our house.
+For those of old,

 And the late dignities heap'd up to them,

 We rest your hermits.

-Where's the thane of Cawdor?
-We coursed him at the heels, and had a purpose To be his purveyor: but he rides well; And his great love, sharp as his spur, hath holp him To his home before us.
-Fair and noble hostess, We are your guest to-night.
+DUNCAN.
+Where's the Thane of Cawdor?
+We coursed him at the heels and had a purpose To be his purveyor; but he rides well, And his great love, sharp as his spur, hath holp him To his home before us.
+Fair and noble hostess, We are your guest tonight.

-Your servants ever Have theirs, themselves and what is theirs, in compt, To make their audit at your highness' pleasure, Still to return your own.
+LADY MACRETH.
+Your servants ever

+Have theirs, themselves, and what is theirs, in compt.

+To make their audit at your Highness' pleasure, Still to return your own.

-Give me your hand; Conduct me to mine host: we love him highly, And shall continue our graces towards him.
+DUNCAN.
+Give me your hand;

+Conduct me to mine host.
+We love him highly,

+And shall continue our graces towards him.

 By your leave, hostess.
-Exeunt
+Exeunt &

-SCENE VII.
+Scene VII

 Macbeth's castle.
 Hautboys and torches.

-Enter a Sewer, and divers Servants with dishes and service, and pass over the stage.
-Then enter MACBETH
+Letter a Sewer and divers Servants with dishes and service, who pass overthe stage.
+Then enter Macbeth.

-If it were done when 'tis done, then 'twere well It were done quickly: if the assassination Could trammel up the consequence, and catch With his surcease success; that but this blow Might be the be-all and the end-all here.
-But here, upon this bank and shoal of time, We'ld jump the life to come.
-But in these cases We still have judgment here; that we but teach Bloody instructions, which, being taught, return To plague the inventor: this even-handed justice Commends the ingredients of our poison'd chalice To our own lips.
-He's here in double trust; First, as I am his kinsman and his subject, Strong both against the deed; then, as his host, Who should against his murderer shut the door, Not bear the knife myself.
-Besides, this Duncan Hath borne his faculties so meek, hath been So clear in his great office, that his virtues Will plead like angels, trumpet-tongued, against The deep damnation of his taking-off; And pity, like a naked new-born babe, Striding the blast, or heaven's cherubim, horsed Upon the sightless couriers of the air, Shall blow the horrid deed in every eye, That tears shall drown the wind.
+MACBETH.
+If it were done when 'tis done, then 'twere well It were done quickly.
+If the assassination Could trammel up the consequence, and catch, With his surcease, success; that but this blow Might be the be-all and the end-all -here, But here, upon this bank and shoal of time, We'ld jump the life to come.
+But in these cases We still have judgement here, that we but teach Bloody instructions, which being taught return To plague the inventor.
+This even-handed justice Commends the ingredients of our poison'd chalice To our own lips.
+He's here in double trust: First, as I am his kinsman and his subject, Strong both against the deed; then, as his host,

+Who should against his murtherer shut the door, Not bear the knife myself.
+Besides, this Duncan Hath borne his faculties so meek, hath been So clear in his great office, that his virtues Will plead like angels trumpet-tongued against The deep damnation of his taking-off, And pity, like a naked new-born babe Striding the blast, or heaven's cherubin horsed Upon the sightless couriers of the air, Shall blow the horrid deed in every eye, That tears shall drown the wind.
 I have no spur To prick the sides of my intent, but only Vaulting ambition, which o'erleaps itself And falls on the other.

+Enter Lady Macbeth.

-Enter LADY MACBETH How now! what news?
+How now, what news?

-He has almost supp'd: why have you left the chamber?
+LADY MACBETH.
+He has almost supp'd.
+Why have you left the chamber?
+MACBETH.
 Hath he ask'd for me?

+LADY MACBETH.
 Know you not he has?

-We will proceed no further in this business: He hath honour'd me of late; and I have bought Golden opinions from all sorts of people, Which would be worn now in their newest gloss, Not cast aside so soon.
+MACBETH.
+We will proceed no further in this business: He hath honor'd me of late, and I have bought Golden opinions from all sorts of people, Which would be worn now in their newest gloss, Not cast aside so soon.